rocky-linux/documentation/docs/books/admin_guide/06-users.md

 !!!
 Note

-    Regular users can change their own passwords using the `passwd` command (this requires requesting and passing the user's old password).
+    Users who can be logged in can use the passwd command to change their own passwords (this process requires requesting the user's old password).
 The root(uid=0) user can change the password of any user.

 Changing passwords requires compliance with prescribed security policies, which involves **PAM (Pluggable Authentication Modules)** knowledge.